 No, with the exception of the EOPS/CARE program*.
 A requirement of the program is that the Promise students must access all other financial assistance for which they are eligible before accessing Promise benefits.
 If all of your textbook costs are covered by book vouchers from other Saddleback College programs, then you will not receive an additional textbook voucher for books from the Promise Program.

 *If you are a student who is in the College Promise program and EOPS/CARE Program you are required to completely spend your College Promise Book Voucher prior to utilizing your EOPS/CARE Book Voucher.

 The Promise program will not cover the cost of these automotive tools.
 Students enrolled in our Automotive Technology program are not required to purchase automotive tools as a condition of enrollment.
 Some students qualify for financial support to purchase tools via industry-supported scholarships or professional tools from industry suppliers.

 Eligibility requirements were established with the student’s success in mind.
-If you would like your case and specific circumstances taken into account, please complete our Promise Program Eligibility Appeal form.
+If you would like your case and specific circumstances taken into account, please complete our Promise Program Special Request Form.
 While your situation will be given full consideration, there are no guarantees that exceptions will be made.
 Decisions will be made on a case by case basis.

 Yes.
 Please contact our office at (949) 348-6882 if you need additional assistance or need more information.

 The Promise Program does not require students to attend summer classes nor does it cover summer school.
 Promise students wishing to attend summer school should contact the Financial Aid Office to see if they qualify for the California College Promise Grant or CCPG.
 The CCPG is a need-based form of financial aid that can cover summer tuition.
 See questions 13 for the difference between the CCPG and the Promise Program.